mozilla-services/autopush-rs/docs/src/bigtable-emulation.md

 The Bigtable emulator is memory only.
 No structure persists after restart.

-You can also read the testing documentation for these steps
+You can also read the testing documentation for these steps.

 ## Getting the Google CloudSDK & gcloud beta component